Pair of onyx and rose diamond double cufflinks, set in platinum and gold.

 Tags: diamond gold onyx platinum

-Pair of onyx and diamond drop earrings set in platinum.
+Pair of onyx and brilliant-cut diamond earrings suspending kite-shaped onyx drops with channel set diamonds, set in platinum.

 American, ca. 1950.

 Edwardian diamond and invisibly-set onyx drop earrings, mounted in milgrain platinum.

 Length: 1 1/2 in.

 These earrings appear in our Marcus & Co. video on our videos page.

 Gold-mounted malachite and onyx table box.

 Antique pavé diamond dog brooch resembling a Cairn Terrier, with enamel tongue and black onyx eyes, set in silver and gold.